educosys-lab/agentstop-open-source/README.md

 #### Running the Project

-After installation, you can use the following scripts:
+After installation, go inside the project folder then you can use the following scripts:

 **Start development servers:**